 Whether you fly Southwest Airlines or not, it was terrifying to hear about the passenger death occurred last month on that airline while the plain was mid-flight.
-Specifically, while in the air, the Southwest 737 engine failed, causing a blast the shattered a window and eventually killing one passenger.
+According to an aviation attorney, the Southwest 737 engine failed, causing a blast the shattered a window and eventually killing one passenger.

 Reports have indicated that a cursory inspection of the engine just two (2) days before this incident revealed that the engine seemed to be in perfect working condition.
 Robert L. Sumwalt, chairman of the National Transportation Safety Board (“NTSB”), said a blade in the engine had broken in two places — where the blade attaches to the main hub and higher up, approximately at the midpoint of the blade.
 He said that a crack “was on the interior of the fan blade,” and that it was “more than likely not detectable from looking from the outside.”